Posted on Thursday, May 1st, 2025 at 9:00 am

 There are a few steps you can take to preserve your claim and right to pursue compensation, including:

-• Documenting Everything – Collect medical records, photos, receipts, and witness contacts.
-Avoid personal injury evidence mistakes by keeping a dedicated file of all case-related materials.
+- Documenting Everything – Collect medical records, photos, receipts, and witness contacts.
+Avoid mistakes in personal injury evidence by keeping a dedicated file of all case-related materials.

-• Preserving Accident Evidence – Make sure to keep all accident evidence intact because failing to preserve evidence can weaken the claim by making it harder to prove fault.
+- Preserving Accident Evidence – Make sure to keep all accident evidence intact because failing to preserve evidence can weaken the claim by making it harder to prove fault.
 This includes scene photos of vehicle damage and other items involved in the accident.
-You’ll need a copy of the police report and other important documentation to support your claim, too.
+You’ll need a copy of the police report and other necessary documentation to support your claim, too.

-• Avoiding Social Media Posts – Do not post about the accident or your injuries on social media as insurers and defense attorneys often look for evidence that could undermine your claims.
-Avoiding posting about the accident or your injuries until the close of your case.
+- Avoiding Social Media Posts – Do not post about the accident or your injuries on social media, as insurers and defense attorneys often look for evidence that could undermine your claims.
+Avoid posting about the accident or your injuries until the close of your case.

-• Contacting an Attorney – Delaying legal consultation can be a costly mistake, as it can result in missing deadlines and losing vital time and evidence for your claim.
-A lawyer can also protect you against lowball settlement offers that don’t account for all the impacts of your injury.
+- Contacting an Attorney – Delaying legal consultation can be a costly mistake, as it can result in missing deadlines and losing vital time and evidence for your claim.
+A lawyer can also protect you against lowball settlement offers that don’t account for the full impact of your injury, especially when proving negligence is a key factor in securing the compensation you truly deserve.

 Contact a Skilled Arkansas Personal Injury Lawyer Today

 Knowing that even a small mistake can significantly affect your claim’s outcome can feel overwhelming.
 Working with an experienced Arkansas personal injury attorney can reduce your anxiety.
-At McCutchen Napurano - The Law Firm, we help clients avoid common legal claim mistakes by handling their claim from start to finish.
+At McCutchen Napurano - The Law Firm, we help clients avoid common legal claim mistakes by handling their claims from start to finish.
 We do all the heavy lifting.
 That allows you to focus on your recovery while we fight for the compensation you need.
+Our team is here to help you understand your rights and take the first step toward securing the necessary benefits.
 Call our office today at (479) 783-0036 or contact us online for your free consultation.
 Let us provide the legal support you need to strengthen your claim and protect your future.